microsoft/cookiecutter_template_for_python/{{cookiecutter.project_name}}/README.md

     │   ├── adr               # ADR (Architecture Decision Record)
-    ├── assets                # Holds content like 'jpg', 'img', 'css', 'fonts's ├── infrastructure        # Holds your infrastructure as code, in our case Terraform │   ├── terraform         # Cookiecutter template folder with terraform in this case │   ├── variables         # Holds all terraform variables ├── lib                   # Standard folder for third party solutions and libraries ├── src                   # Source code folder that holds all the solutions
+    ├── assets                # Holds content like 'jpg', 'img', 'css', 'fonts's ├── infrastructure        # Holds your infrastructure as code, in our case Terraform │   ├── terraform         # Holds all terraform files │   ├── variables         # Holds all terraform variables ├── lib                   # Standard folder for third party solutions and libraries ├── src                   # Source code folder that holds all the solutions